-IKEA has been there for a while.
-Kmart has recently caught onto the movement.
-Wooden toys are becoming popular again as parents crave the beauty of these materials and as they learn how natural materials can contribute to their child's experience with play.
+IKEA has been present for a while now, and Kmart has recently caught onto the movement.
+Wooden toys are becoming popular again as parents crave the beauty of these materials and as they learn how natural materials can contribute to their child’s experience with play.

 There needs to be an ‘isolated concept’.
 A ‘point’ to it, something the child is trying to understand and can easily understand as it is one concept at a time.

 There needs to be a ‘control of error’.
 The purpose of a child working with any of the materials is so that they can self-correct without an adult having to jump in to tell them they’re wrong.

 As you discover Montessori and move further into your new journey, it becomes easier to pick up these key points behind preparing a piece of work/ preparing an activity.
 Once you start to understand the why, it makes everything a lot easier to understand.